SENSAAS/sensaas/docs/index.rst

 List of I/O Formats
 ===================

 In our implementation, input molecules are **3D structures with explicit hydrogen atoms**.
 Molecules are represented either by their 3D graphs or by their resulting 3D point clouds.

-SENSAAS reads several input file formats:
+**sensaas.py** reads several input file formats:

 .. list-table::